To Burst The Bottle Bubble, Fountains In Paris Now Flow With Sparkling Water

 A park guard blows his whistle to warn the gates will soon close at Parc Andre Citroen, which lies along the Seine River in the west of Paris.
 But before the park shuts for the night, a handful of people, including artist Florian Roblain, are gathered around the water fountain filling their containers.

 "I'm filling up my bottles with sparkling water," says Roblain.
 "Sometimes people have 10 bottles.
 It's ecological and of course, cheap.
-When you come twice a week, if you've got children, you become used to it. it's a rhythm, it's part of your life."
+When you come twice a week, if you've got children, you become used to it.
+It's a rhythm; it's part of your life."

 That's right: a public fountain that serves up sparkling water.
 France might be known for its bottled water — take Evian from the Alps, or a bottle of bubbly Perrier.
 But in Paris, the mayor is pushing people to give up the bottles in favor of tap water from the city supply.
 One way the city is trying to do so is to make its water more appealing.